Good Vision: GOOVIS XR Head-Mounted Displays Present a New Way to Experience Quality Multimedia

 Utilizing customized Sony AMOLED micro-display eye protection screens create precise resolution, optimal color quality, and safety for its users, the GOOVIS HMD boasts a 16:9 widescreen with minimal distortion of <1.5%, allowing precision to the edge of the image and counteracting the common 'pillow' effect of other comparable VR headsets.
 This long-wearing capability is further exhibited in its face-friendly design, with a soft sea-island fleece inlay, advanced airflow permeability, easy-to-adjust headband, and a binocular vision interpupillary distance adjustment to ensure comfort and precise customization for its wearer.

+GOOVIS currently has four product models, GOOVIS Pro, GOOVIS G2, GOOVIS Young, and GOOVIS Lite.
+A user review on Amazon said GOOVIS HMD is the best HMD they ever owned.
+Others were amazed by the clearness and 3D effect GOOVIS had brought to them.
+The brand is proving to be widely loved by users and praised by experts for its brilliant imaging and comfortable eye protection.

 In May 2020, GOOVIS obtained the TÜV Rheinland certification for providing a comfortable low blue-light viewing environment, becoming the world's first full-mode low blue-light eye protection headset, defining it as ahead of its competition in user safety.
-This future development potential has received much attention from the capital market, winning investments from well-known investment institutions.
+This future development potential has received much attention from the capital market, winning investments from well-known investment institutions that allow the company to further establish product design and marketing branches in more regions globally.

 About GOOVIS